coinstr/coinstr.io/content/_index.md

 ![Example Spending Policy](spending-policies.png)

-The coinstr blockly interface is inspired by [Bitcoin Development Kit's Elephant product](https://github.com/bitcoindevkit/elephant).
+The Coinstr blockly interface is inspired by [Bitcoin Development Kit's Elephant product](https://github.com/bitcoindevkit/elephant).

 # 🎶 Signature Orchestration
 When Bitcoin in this wallet is being spent, 6 signature requests must be created and sent to the corresponding parties with the appropriate data about the spending proposal.
 For example, it should include what it is being spent on, perhaps an invoice number, who is receiving the payment, etc.